cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

 edge computing platforms and IoT devices in diverse forms.
 These distributed, heterogeneous resources often incur substantial human capital expenditure.

-Kubernetes is an open source system for automating deployment, scaling, and management of containerized applications, which obscures underlying heterogeneous computing resources and dramatically mitigates management complexity.
+Kubernetes is an open-source system for automating the deployment, scaling, and management of containerized applications, which obscures underlying heterogeneous computing resources and dramatically mitigates management complexity.
-Nevertheless, due to the distinctive challenges inherent in cloud-edge scenarios, such as unstable cloud-edge connectivity, disparities in multi-region application deployment, and inaccessible cloud-edge operational management, direct utilization of Kubernetes in edge environments may result in unstable edge-side applications and difficulties to troubleshoot.
+Nevertheless, due to the distinctive challenges inherent in cloud-edge scenarios, such as unstable cloud-edge connectivity, disparities in multi-region application deployment, and inaccessible cloud-edge operational management, direct utilization of Kubernetes in edge environments may result in unstable edge-side applications and difficulties in troubleshooting.

-By making non-intrusive enhancements, OpenYurt empowers customer to manage large scale edge computing workloads in different architecture (e.g., ARM and X86) in a native Kubernetes manner.
+By making non-intrusive enhancements, OpenYurt empowers customers to manage large-scale edge computing workloads in different architectures (e.g., ARM and X86) in a native Kubernetes manner.
 ![openyurt arch](arch.png)

 ## Actors

-### Yurt Manager
+### YurtManager
 The yurt-manager consists of various controller and webhook processes to provide desired functionality in a cloud-edge collaboration scenario.
 The yurt-manager is deployed in kubernetes control plane, usually consists of two instances, one leader and one backup.

 ### YurtHub